bitfocus/companion-module-renewedvision-propresenter/HELP.md

 # companion-module-propresenter6

-Module for using ProPresenter with the Elgato Stream Deck and Companion
+Module for using ProPresenter with the Elgato Stream Deck and Companion.
+Requires a connection to the ProPresenter Remote network port.
+Optionally, you can also configure a connection to the Stage Display App port if you want to track the Video CountDown Timer for any video that is playing.

 # Commands
 ## Slides